naveen221001/Analysis-of-CMOS-Inverter/README.md

 Notably, Vth should ideally be at VDD/2 for maximum noise margins.
 Initially, achieving this precise value might be elusive, but adjustments to device parameters can bring us closer to this target.
 Our simulations help us identify optimal parameters to achieve a Vth closer to Vdd/2, enhancing noise margins.

-Our quest for inverter excellence also reveals that the total power dissipation is a mere 5.55u Watts for our device.
-Notably, power consumption spikes only during state transitions, which occur within the transition region, spanning a width of (VIH - VIL) = 0.24V.
+Our quest for inverter excellence also reveals that the total power dissipation is less for our device.
+Notably, power consumption spikes only during state transitions, which occur within the transition region.

 Join us on this thrilling journey of discovery into the fascinating world of inverter design and analysis!